 Method 2.
 Setting SharePoint Online Retention Policy via PowerShell

 Those who looking for how to set retention policy in Sharepoint Online across the organization simultaneously can opt for PowerShell.
-Before starting with the procedure, ensure that the Security & Compliance PowerShell module is installed and you have proper admin permissions.
-Additionally, update SharePoint Online Management Shell, if not updated.
-When everything is set, start running these commands:

 Try { Connect-IPPSSession $NewPolicy = New-RetentionCompliancePolicy ` -Name "SharePoint Retention Policy" ` -Comment "Policy for SharePoint Data Retention" ` -SharePointLocation All ` -OneDriveLocation All ` -ModernGroupLocation All ` -Enabled $True New-RetentionComplianceRule ` -Name "Retention Policy Rule" ` -Policy $NewPolicy.Id ` -RetentionDuration 365 ` -RetentionComplianceAction KeepAndDelete ` -ExpirationDateOption ModificationAgeInDays } Catch { write-host "Error: $($_.Exception.Message)" -foregroundcolor Red }